-The GoPro comes with the so-called “fisheye” lens which is an ultra-wide angle lens that covers horizontal / landscape view of up to 122.6 degrees if you are using a GoPro Hero Black for example.
+The GoPro comes with the so-called “fisheye” lens which is an ultra-wide-angle lens that covers horizontal / landscape views of up to 122.6 degrees if you are using a GoPro Hero Black for example.

 That’s pretty wide.
 Depending on which field of view you are using, that angle will change.

-With the GoPro, you can really get far away from your subject (which usually is yourself), so getting everything in the shoot wouldn’t be possible if it wasn’t for the fisheye lens.
+With the GoPro, you can really get far away from your subject (which usually is yourself), so getting everything in the shot wouldn’t be possible if it wasn’t for the fisheye lens.

 So with a GoPro, you get an intentional distortion of things, especially on the sides of the image, so that more stuff fits in the shot.

 That’s why you have straight lines looking like they are bent.
-So it is actually the lens which does all the job.
+So it is actually the lens that does all the job.